Exclusive: G20 financial heads to urge crypto-asset monitoring to safeguard financial stability

 The U.S. Securities and Exchange Commission said last week that many online trading platforms for cryptocurrencies should be registered with the regulator and subject to additional rules, in a further sign regulators are cracking down on the digital currency sector.

-In a statement, the SEC said these“potentially unlawful” platforms may be giving investors an unearned sense of safety by labeling themselves as“exchanges.”
+In a statement, the SEC said these “potentially unlawful” platforms may be giving investors an unearned sense of safety by labeling themselves as “exchanges.”
 The regulator said these platforms need to register with the SEC as a regulated national securities exchange or as an alternate trading system, or ATS.

 Virtual currencies have existed for years but speculation in them has recently ballooned - along with scams promising investors returns of over 1,000 percent in weeks.